m00nlight/m00nlight.github.io/_posts/2016-01-01-using-clpfd-to-solve-factorial-and-fibonacci-problems-reversely.md

 either, we should be very careful to add additional constrains as in the above example showed, but it is still a very very powerful paradigm for general relational programming which deserve to be known.
 It will extremely broaden one's view of programming in general.
+You could find the whole experiment program from [miscellaneous-code/fact-and-fib-in-clpfd][14].